pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Question:** Describe what this code is doing and what its purpose is.

 * **Your Answer:**
+ - Delete all of the documents that are part of the party collection and recreate two more.
+Basically resets your data.
 ---

 - [ ] Imagine that as a user, you enter your username and password into a site in order to signup.
+Take the username and see if it already exists.
+Have a validation check on password + use encryption.

 * **Question:** What happens next?

 * **Your Answer:**
+ - Checks to see if a username is used or is a duplicate.
 ---

 - [ ] Imagine that as a user, you are now logging back into that same website.